romansattler/smartthings-drivers/README.md

   - Support for window shade tilt
 - Nexentro Pushbutton Interface
   - Bind to button `pushed` event
-- Siglis Zigfred Uno
+- Siglis Zigfred
   - Control module LED
   - Control dimmers and relays
+  - Bind to button `pushed`, `double` and `held` events

 ## Known Issues
 - Nexentro Pushbutton Interface can only bind to button 1
-- Siglis Zigfred Uno does not bind to button events
+- Siglis Zigfred does not support window treatment capability